ezzequ/react-grupparbete/README.md

 Linnea Albertsson

 Project made with React using Typescript.
 An app designed for Photographers or Artists To search for images where you can comment a note on so you dont lose your ideas you get when you see them.
+Searcg for photos and see theri names by hoovering over them.

-Images are imported by an API from unsplash,
+Images are imported by an API from unsplash

+to make the app run you first ned to write the command: "npm install" in your terminal. then write "npm run" to start the app

 demo: https://ezzequ.github.io/react-grupparbete/